proxmox/ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

 Do I need to restart a monitor to adjust debug levels?
 ------------------------------------------------------

-No, restarting a monitor is not necessary.
-Debug levels may be adjusted by using two different methods, depending on whether or not there is a quorum:
+No. It is not necessary to restart a Monitor when adjusting its debug levels.

+There are two different methods for adjusting debug levels.
+One method is used when there is quorum.
+The other is used when there is no quorum.

-There is a quorum
+**Adjusting debug levels when there is a quorum**

   Either inject the debug option into the specific monitor that needs to be debugged::